Welcome to the magical world of the Easter Bunny!

 A Bit About Our Easter Bunny

 Down in the magical chocolate factory there are a number of places you should know about.
 First of all, there are large rooms just below the surface of the ground, where the roots of Milk Chocolate Egg Plants hang down from the ceilings.
 From above the ground outside the factory, these plants look just like ordinary grass but they grow milk chocolate eggs from the their roots, which the Easter Bunny’s helpers gather up as soon as they are ripe.
 Then there are the storerooms, where all the sweets and chocolates are stored.
 These are closely guarded by magical helpers in case anyone tries to steal the eggs before Easter.
 Below the storerooms, there are the Silver Paper Mines, a rocky part of the factory, where magical silver foil of all different colours is dug out and used to wrap the Easter eggs up and keep them fresh.
 Finally, even further down than the mines, there is one of the most magical places of all.
 It is called The Meltmarsh – a deep swamp of warm dark chocolate dotted with little islands where toffee trees grow.
-The Easter Bunny didn’t create it, he simply found it when he dug deep enough, as if it had always been there.
+The Easter Bunny didn’t create it, she simply found it when he dug deep enough, as if it had always been there.
 Nobody knows how big it is nor how far it stretches away into the dark.
-The Easter Bunny and his helpers take little boats out onto The Meltmarsh whenever they need dark chocolate and scoop it up by the bucket load.
+The Easter Bunny and her helpers take little boats out onto The Meltmarsh whenever they need dark chocolate and scoop it up by the bucket load.
 It is some of the richest dark chocolate in the world!